MikeBrandrsa/21270945/README.md

 nam <- c()
 xx <- mapply(rep, times = ncolrtn:1, x = namesrtn)
-# Now let's be creative in designing a nested for loop to save the names corresponding to the columns of interest..

-# TIP: draw what you want to achieve on a paper first.
-Then apply code.

-# See if you can do this on your own first..
-Then check vs my solution:

 nam <- c()
 for (j in 1:(ncolrtn)) {